 - Per Order: Charge shipping for the most expensive shipping class: In this option, the most expensive shipping class will be used for calculating the shipping costs.

-Free Shipping is a special shipping method which can be triggered by coupons and minimum spends.
-It can generally be offered if the order is being shipped to a destination which is close to the store or a local pickup center.
+WooCommerce Free Shipping is a special shipping method that can be triggered by coupons and minimum spending.
+It can generally be offered if the order is being shipped to a destination that is close to the store or a local pickup center.
 You will be taken to the Free Shipping settings page when you click on the link Free Shipping that you have set in Shipping Zones under Shipping Method.
 The settings for this are as below:

 There are two fields in this section:

-- Free Shipping Requires: Here, enter the criteria or condition for availing free shipping from the drop-down menu.
+You need to enter the criteria or conditions for availing of free shipping from the drop-down menu.
 The different options in this field are: